Pest Control Services in Sacramento, California

 The Sacramento-Yolo Mosquito & Vector Control District consistently detects West Nile virus in local mosquito populations each summer and fall.
 The American River, Sacramento River, and extensive agricultural irrigation channels throughout the Valley create ideal breeding habitat.
 Sacramento County has recorded some of the highest West Nile virus case counts in California in recent years.
 Standing water in neglected swimming pools, birdbaths, clogged gutters, and ornamental ponds amplifies breeding on residential properties.
 The district conducts aerial spraying in high-risk zones, but homeowners must eliminate standing water sources to reduce risk on their own property.

-Don't wait for a small problem to become a big one.
-Call now and we'll connect you with a licensed Sacramento pest control pro.
+Don't wait for a small problem to become a bigger repair.
+Call now to request a connection to an independent Sacramento pest control provider.

 If someone has been bitten by a black widow or brown widow spider, clean the bite area and apply ice.
 Call Poison Control at (800) 222-1222 for guidance.
 For severe reactions — difficulty breathing, muscle spasms, or chest tightness — call 911.
 Keep children and pets away from areas with active pest activity.